Welcome to the Montessori Dance Guide!

 dance educator, dancer and choreographer

-Katarzyna is qualified with Master in Contamporary Dance Education from The Univerity of Music and Performing Arts in Frankfurt am Main in Germany.
-She has over 10 years of experience in facilitating dance in the Montessori educational context.
-Since over 15 years she collaborates with the Sopot Montessori School, where she currently leads dance classes for children aged 1,5-14.
-As a dance educator she worked with the North Karelia College in Finland, University Justus Liebig in Giessen, University of Music and Performing Arts in Frankfurt am Main, Leeds Beckett University in UK, Polish Montessori Association, Polish Montessori Institute.
+Katarzyna holds a Master's degree in Contemporary Dance Education from The University of Music and Performing Arts in Frankfurt am Main, Germany.
+She has over 10 years of experience facilitating dance in the Montessori educational context.
+She is collaborating with the Sopot Montessori School, where she currently leads dance classes for children aged 1.5-14.
+As a dance educator, she has also worked with the North Karelia College in Finland, University Justus Liebig in Giessen, University of Music and Performing Arts in Frankfurt am Main, Leeds Beckett University in the UK, Polish Montessori Association, and Polish Montessori Institute.

-Katarzyna graduated from the State Ballet School in Gdansk in Poland (2008), the Northern School of Contemporary Dance in Leeds, UK (BPA hons in Contemporary Dance, 2011), and the Postgraduate Diploma (Company Pathway, Verve, at NSCD), where she performed extensevly throught UK and Europe in works choreographed by Akram Khan, Milan Kozanek and Lea Anderson.
+Katarzyna graduated from the State Ballet School in Gdansk, Poland in 2008.
+She furthered her education at the Northern School of Contemporary Dance in Leeds, UK, where she earned a Bachelor's degree with honors in Contemporary Dance in 2011.
+She also completed a Postgraduate Diploma in the Company Pathway, Verve, at NSCD.
+Throughout the UK and Europe, she extensively performed in works choreographed by Akram Khan, Milan Kozanek, and Lea Anderson.

-She works with with people suffering from aphasia at The In-between Words Foundation (PL) and Aphasia Recovery Connection (USA) using dance language to assist their recovery through developing personal ways of moving and comunicating ideas.
+The In-between Words Foundation (PL) and Aphasia Recovery Connection (USA), helping individuals develop personal ways of moving and communicating ideas.

-Katarzyna works pararelly as a independent artist.
-For the past 10 years she continously collaborated with The Dada von Bzdülöw Theatre and worked with a group of independent polish artists Durski/Kania/Stanek/Ustowska.
-She works collaborativly with other artists on theatrical, dance and film projects.
+Katarzyna also works as an independent artist.
+She collaborates with The Dada von Bzdülöw Theatre and works with a group of independent Polish artists, Durski/Kania/Stanek/Ustowska.
+She engages in collaborative projects with other artists, spanning theatrical, dance, and film domains.

-She completed People Dancing and Dance for PD® - Dance for Parkinson’s introductory course (2020).
-Currently she studies the method created by Anna Halprin through the Life/Art Process® an integrated approach that explores the wisdom of the body expressed through movement, dance, and imagination, led by Ursula Schorn.
+In 2020, she completed the People Dancing and Dance for PD® - Dance for Parkinson's introductory course.
+Currently, she is studying the method created by Anna Halprin through the Life/Art Process®, an integrated approach that explores the wisdom of the body expressed through movement, dance, and imagination, led by Ursula Schorn - Touching Ground.